Pool of Radiance: Ruins of Myth Drannor: Critical reviews

 The game received lackluster reviews and was plagued with bugs.
 One major bug would cause a player's system files to uninstall when the game was removed.
 Other bugs included problems with installation, saving game files, graphics, and gameplay.
-Chris Chan of the New Straits Times complained that most of the game is spent "[engaged] with a lot of mindless battles and health and spell recuperation exercises."
-Mark Meadows of The Wisconsin State Journal called the game: "A half-finished adaptation of D&D's new 3rd Edition rules that was rushed out the door despite being over a year late."
-GameSpy's review suggested: "If you see this game, walk away ... really fast!"
+Chris Chan of the New Straits Times complained that most of the game is spent "[engaged] with a lot of mindless battles and health and spell recuperation exercises".
+Mark Meadows of The Wisconsin State Journal called the game "a half-finished adaptation of D&D's new 3rd Edition rules that was rushed out the door despite being over a year late".
+GameSpy gave a negative review to the game.
 Later patches fixed some of the stability issues.
-Branislav Babovic of mania.com commented: "Pool of Radiance: Ruins of Myth Drannor could simply be defined as a disk full of bugs, striving to be a slow Diablo based on AD&D third edition rules."
-Johnny Wilson Dragon for commented: "I like the way the new edition of the D&D rules have been integrated into the game [...]
-I'm thrilled with the emphasis on drow and undead, the villains we love to hate."
+Branislav Babovic of mania.com commented: "Pool of Radiance: Ruins of Myth Drannor could simply be defined as a disk full of bugs, striving to be a slow Diablo based on AD&D third edition rules".
+Johnny Wilson for Dragon commented: "I like the way the new edition of the D&D rules have been integrated into the game [...]
+I'm thrilled with the emphasis on drow and undead, the villains we love to hate".